yafshar/kim_commands/kim_commands.rst

 A KIM property instance takes the form of a "map," i.e. a set of key-value pairs akin to Perl\'s hash, Python\'s dictionary, or Java\'s Hashtable.
-It consists of a set of property key names, each of which is referred to here by the *key\_name* argument, that are defined as part of the relevant property definition and include only lowercase alphanumeric characters and dashes.
+It consists of a set of property key names, each of which is referred to here by the *key\_name* argument, that are defined as part of the relevant KIM Property Definition and include only lowercase alphanumeric characters and dashes.
 The value paired with each property key is itself a map whose possible keys are defined as part of the `KIM Properties Framework
 <https://openkim.org/doc/schema/properties-framework>`_; these keys are